changyuheng/bmer/README.md

 bmer
 ----
-a command line user ofen use scripts for productive, so they may write their own or download from someone else, and copy or link the script to $HOME/bin or somewhere list in the $PATH manually.
+a command line user often use scripts for productive, so they may write their own or download from someone else, and copy or link the script to $HOME/bin or somewhere list in the $PATH manually.